sudsubra/streaming-data-pipeline/spark-hello-world/src/main/scala/com/labs1904/hwe/homework/spark_theory.md

 * [Overivew of Apache Spark](https://www.youtube.com/watch?v=znBa13Earms&t=42s)

 #### What is Apache Spark?
+* Cluster computing system for faster and general data processing platform.
+*
 * Helpful resource: [Spark Overview](https://www.youtube.com/watch?v=ymtq8yjmD9I)

 #### What is distributed data processing?
 How does it relate to Apache Spark?